 Run about 10 inches of cold water into a large stainless steel sink, enough cold water to cover the shades.
 In a separate bowl, mix the packages of cold water dye, fixer and salt with one pint (500 ml) of tap water at its hottest temperature.
 Put on rubber gloves and stir the dye solution with a stainless steel spoon until completely blended.
 Add the dye to the cold water in the sink and stir once to meld it evenly with the water.
 Keep the gloves on until after the shades are washed following dyeing.

 Step 3 - Place the Roman Shades in the Dye

 Set the unfolded roman shades, including lifting strings, in the dye mixture and press down into the sink until covered.
 Lift and stir continuously for 10 minutes to ensure dye has reached all sections of the fabric and strings.
-Allow the shades to sit submerged in the dye for 1 hour.
-If you are dyeing the shades a very dark color such as deep green, burgundy, navy or black, allow to sit for 2 to 3 hours.
+Allow the shades to sit submerged in the dye for one hour.
+If you are dyeing the shades a very dark color such as deep green, burgundy, navy or black, allow to sit for two to three hours.
 Check once an hour on the color depth.

 Step 4 - Rinse and Wash the Roman Shades

 When the color has reached the desired intensity, drain out the sink and rinse the shades with cold water, until no more dye appears to be escaping from the fabric.
 Wash the roman shades in warm water with a detergent safe for that fabric.

 Step 5 - Dry and Inspect the Shades